 UniversityWafer, Inc is the leading silicon wafer distributor to universities and research centers internationally.
+We can delivery next day and if in Boston, same day.
+Just let us know how fast you need the wafers!

 "The (silicon) wafers have arrived today, and we really pleased with them!
 Thumbs up to your production crew!"